This is the multi-page printable view of this section. Click here to print.

 • Total

-pod_network_rx_bytesPod network receive bytesBytes/Second
+pod_network_rx_bytesPod network received bytesBytes/Second

 • Total

-pod_network_tx_bytesPod network transmission bytesBytes/Second
+pod_network_tx_bytesPod network transmit bytesBytes/Second

 • Total